codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

   }
 ```

-**Note that you need to add /parse in the url in order for Parse to work, just just the hostname.**
+**Note that you need to add /parse in the url in order for Parse to work, not just the hostname.**

 Make sure to reference this `MainApplication` in your `AndroidManifest.xml` file: